html5cat/html5cat.github.io/source/_posts/2013-02-10-choosing-an-mvc-framework-in-2013.markdown

 1. [Ember...
 What If (Part 1)](http://wekeroad.com/2013/03/23/ember-what-if-part-1) – by [Rob Conery](https://twitter.com/robconery)

+Ember team is hard at work in bridging the gap of everyone's expectations and reality of getting up to speed with the framework.

 ## Final thoughts

-AngularJS is built in Google.
+AngularJS is built by Google.
 Google has one of the strongest engineering cultures.
-Combine that with the resources that they have and with the power of open source and you get a really great combination.
+Combine that with the resources that they have and with the power of open source and you get a really powerful mix.

+The quality of documentation is really good and there are plenty of example code and apps out there which help tremendously in getting started.

 During the recent Angular meetup in Mountain View I've chatted quickly with the creator of AngularJS, [Miško Hevery](http://twitter.com/mhevery).
-He confirmed my assumptions that AngularJS team is in sync with Chrome Dev team and I think it has a very strong strategic advantage.
+He confirmed my assumptions that AngularJS team is in sync with Chrome Dev team and it is a very strong strategic advantage, considering interesting advances in Web Components.